zoom2009/react-native-swipe-cards-deck/README.md

 Note: There are 2 working modes, stack & cards, currently we can only gurantee the cards part of the project but we'll try to fix common problems in both modes.
+Stack mode is working OK in the latest version.

 ![React Native Swipe Cards](https://github.com/eyalyoli/react-native-swipe-cards-deck/blob/master/screenshots/swipe-animation.gif)